dstroma/datetimex-quickie/README.md

 # NAME

-DateTime::Create - a convenient, "do what I mean" way to create new DateTime objects.
+DateTimeX::Create - Extend DateTime by adding a convenient create() method.

 # SYNOPSIS

-        use DateTime::Create; # adds create() method to DateTime my $dt1 = DateTime->create(2023, 03, 01, 0, 0, 0, 'America/Chicago');
+        use DateTimeX::Create; # adds create() method to DateTime my $dt1 = DateTime->create(2023, 03, 01, 0, 0, 0, 'America/Chicago');
-        my $dt2 = DateTime->create(scalar time);
+        my $dt2 = DateTime->create(time);                  # time since epoch
-        my $dt3 = DateTime->create('1978-07-04 20:18:45');
+        my $dt3 = DateTime->create('1978-07-04 20:18:45'); # parses ISO-like string

-Or

-        use DateTime::Create ();  # will avoid monkeypatching the DateTime module require DateTime::Create; # also avoids monkeypatching
-        my $dt = DateTime::Create->create(...)

 # DESCRIPTION

-This module offers a create() class method that can be exported into the DateTime namespace.
+This module offers a create() class method that can be exported into DateTime or another specified module.
 It may also be used without exporting anything.
 It returns new DateTime objects.

 The motivation behind this module is the verbosity of creating DateTime objects: